-Attorney Jeffrey Kippa of J. Kippa Law, LLC, understands how seriously the law takes OWI charges.
+Attorney Jeffrey Kippa and team of J. Kippa Law, LLC, understands how seriously the law takes OWI charges.
 An OWI offense would show up on a person’s record even if it is a first-time offense.
 Having a drunk driving citation or charge on your record can significantly impact your future.
 Employers and other organizations have access to these files, and a charge may harm a person’s future employment opportunities.

-First-offense OWI charges can carry harsh penalties.
+Even first-offense OWI charges can carry harsh penalties.
 If the OWI charge is a criminal offense, it may require a mandatory jail sentence.
 Every case is unique, and many factors can play a role in the consequences individuals face.

 Attorney Jeffrey Kippa and his criminal defense team have years of experience representing people charged with OWI.
 Our OWI attorneys know what options are available to get the charges reduced or how to minimize the penalties.
 In some cases, defendants may be able to serve their sentences at home with a monitor or work out a different arrangement that still allows them to go to work and even continue driving.